RSA Queensland – Responsible Service of Alcohol Queensland Online Course – OLGR Approved – SITHFAB201

 In what format are my certificates?
 Can I save them?

-The certificates are in PDF format and are emailed to you.
+The certificates are in PDF format.
 You can save the attachment to your hard drive, portable hard drive or memory stick.

 Can I print the certificate?